JoshuaLampert/clean-math-presentation/README.md

 and up to two logos `logo1` and `logo2` (`none` by default).
 The margin can be set with the argument `margin`.

 The theme provides different types of slides like `#outline-slide`, `#focus-slide`, `#ending-slide`, and the usual `#slide`.
-Additionally,it already provides support for theorems and alike by the functions `#theorem`, `#lemma`, `#corollary`, `#definition`, `#example`, and `#proof`.
+Additionally, it already provides support for theorems and alike by the functions `#theorem`, `#lemma`, `#corollary`, `#definition`, `#example`, and `#proof`.

 ## Acknowledgements